apache/cassandra-java-driver/manual/statements/built/README.md

 target could be specified as table name (if you set default keyspace when creating a `Session` object), keyspace & table name, or as [TableMetadata].

 Note: The `QueryBuilder` doesn't provide support for full set of CQL.
-For example, DDL operations (`CREATE TABLE`, etc.), and many others aren't supported.
-To perform them you still need to use [simple statements](../simple/).
+For generation of DDL operations (`CREATE TABLE`, etc.) you can use the [SchemaBuilder].
+To perform other operations you still need to use [simple statements](../simple/).

 ### Selecting data